 An estimate of the amount of shell needed during the five year term of the program, should it be approved, is 11 million bushels.
-This is an estimate of need, not of what can be dredged.
-Note that the permit application is for 5 million bushels of shell.
+This is an estimate of need, not of what will be permitted.
+Note that the permit application is for 5 million bushels of shell, yet 11 million as a minimum are needed.
 The need surpasses the supply.
 As stated earlier in this document, other materials are part of Maryland's oyster strategy.

-8.5 M bushels Sanctuaries2.0 M bushels Public Fishery.5 M bushels Aquaculture
+- 8.5 M bushels Sanctuaries

+- 2.0 M bushels Public Fishery

+- .5 M bushels Aquaculture

+- 11 M bushels TOTAL estimated need

 Sanctuaries: Assuming the next two tributaries are similar to the first three, it is estimated that 158 acres per tributary will need habitat enhancement.
-This equals 316 acres at 12" planting thickness.
+This equals 316 acres at 12" planting thickness